-Check Point Quantum Force and SonicWall NSSP are competitors in the network security category.
-Check Point seems to have an upper hand due to its comprehensive features and centralized management capabilities.
+Check Point Quantum Force (NGFW) and SonicWall NSSP are competitors in the network security space.
+Check Point seems to have the upper hand due to its extensive integration capabilities and comprehensive security features.

 This is a time-saving measure because we don't need to deploy a cluster or a firewall each time; we just create a virtual system on the management server using the same appliance.